nsalois/dailybms_gateway/README.md

 - Set State of Charge (SOC)
 - Set discharge and charge MOS states
 - Reset BMS
-- MQTT integration for remote command handling
+- MQTT integration for publishing all bms data and for remote command handling

 ## License